 At the request of the sponsors, SB 170 was postponed indefinitely in the Senate Transportation & Energy Committee due to opposition from the Colorado Trial Lawyers Association, American Property Casualty Insurance Association, Denver Water and others.

-Position: Support with Amendments Sponsor: Sen. Hisey & Ginal, Rep. Arndt & Lynch Status: Postponed Indefinitely

-SB21-221, Projects Under Wildfire Risk Mitigation Grant Program

-SB 221 is a Joint Budget Committee (JBC) bill that modifies the Forest Restoration and Wildfire Risk Mitigation (FRWRM) Grant Program administered by the Colorado State Forest Service.
+Position: Support with Amendments Sponsor: Sen. Hisey & Ginal, Rep. Arndt & Lynch Final Status: Postponed Indefinitely SB21-221, Projects Under Wildfire Risk Mitigation Grant Program SB 221 is a Joint Budget Committee (JBC) bill that modifies the Forest Restoration and Wildfire Risk Mitigation (FRWRM) Grant Program administered by the Colorado State Forest Service.
 The bill removes the \$1 million limit on grants, and adds a requirement that the technical advisory panel that evaluates grant applications show preference to applicants that are adopting local measures that reduce wildfire risk.
 On second reading in the House, the bill was amended to advise the technical advisory panel to consider geographic differences and needs for mitigation in their evaluation of grant applicants.
-The bill passed both chambers and now awaits the Governor's signature.
+The bill passed and has been signed into law.

-Position: Pending Sponsors: Sen. Hansen & Rankin, Rep. McCluskie

-SB21-237, Create Forest Health Council in Department of Natural Resources

-SB 237 restructures the Forest Health Advisory Council in the Colorado State Forest Service to be administered within the Department of Natural Resources' Division of Forestry.
+Position: No Position Sponsors: Sen. Hansen & Rankin, Rep. McCluskie Final Status: Signed into law SB21-237, Create Forest Health Council in Department of Natural Resources SB 237 restructures the Forest Health Advisory Council in the Colorado State Forest Service to be administered within the Department of Natural Resources' Division of Forestry.
 The new Colorado Forest Health Council within DNR advises the General Assembly and the Governor on a range of issues, opportunities, and threats related to Colorado's forests.
 The bill sets a sunset review date for the council in 2026.

-The council consists of the following members appointed by the Governor:
+The council consists of the following members appointed by the Governor: - A representative from the Office of Economic Development and Information Technology (OEDIT) with expertise in outdoor recreation - A registered tribal member - Two county commissioners, one representing a county west of the continental divide, and one from the east

-- A representative from the Office of Economic Development and Information Technology (OEDIT) with expertise in outdoor recreation - A registered tribal member - Two county commissioners, one representing a county west of the continental divide, and one from the east - A forest scientist or researcher - Two representatives of water suppliers, including municipal and irrigation water suppliers, one of whom represents a water supplier west of the continental divide - A representative of the timber industry - A representative of a research institution with forest policy expertise - A representative of a forest collaborative organization - A representative of the insurance industry - A representative of a conservation organization - A representative of a public utility that operates transmission facilities - A ranch owner or representative with grazing rights on public lands - A representative of a wildlife organization - Two members of the General Assembly from the Wildfire Matters Review Committee, representing the majority and minority and appointed by the Speaker of the House and Senate President.

-The council also consists of the following ex officio members:

-- A representative of the Department of Natural Resources (DNR), who is the Chair of the council - The State Forester - A representative of the Division of Fire Prevention and Control (DFPC) - A Regional Forester from the United States Forest Service (USFS) - A Forestry Program Lead for the U.S. Bureau of Land Management (BLM) - A State Conservationist from the Natural Resources Conservation Service in the U.S. Department of Agriculture (USDA)

-The bill was laid over by the Senate Agriculture & Natural Resources Committee on Thursday, April 22nd to ensure the bill works in tandem with SB-136 which extends the sunset review date for the existing Forest Health Advisory Council.

-Position: Pending Sponsors: Sen. Donovan, Rep. McCluskie
+- A forest scientist or researcher - Two representatives of water suppliers, including municipal and irrigation water suppliers, one of whom represents a water supplier west of the continental divide - A representative of the timber industry - A representative of a research institution with forest policy expertise - A representative of a forest collaborative organization - A representative of the insurance industry - A representative of a conservation organization - A representative of a public utility that operates transmission facilities - A ranch owner or representative with grazing rights on public lands - A representative of a wildlife organization - Two members of the General Assembly from the Wildfire Matters Review Committee, representing the majority and minority and appointed by the Speaker of the House and Senate President.
+The council also consists of the following ex officio members: - A representative of the Department of Natural Resources (DNR), who is the Chair of the council - The State Forester - A representative of the Division of Fire Prevention and Control (DFPC) - A Regional Forester from the United States Forest Service (USFS) - A Forestry Program Lead for the U.S. Bureau of Land Management (BLM) - A State Conservationist from the Natural Resources Conservation Service in the U.S. Department of Agriculture (USDA) The bill passed the Senate Agriculture & Natural Resources Committee, and was amended to modify the effective date to work in tandem with SB 136 that extends the existing Forest Health Advisory Council.
+The bill passed the Senate and was amended to add a representative to the council that represents motorized recreation.
+The bill passed the Legislative Council Committee on a 15-3 vote, and will be heard by the House Agriculture, Livestock & Water Committee on May 20th.
+Position: Support Sponsors: Sen. Donovan, Rep. McCluskie & Lynch